18VAC112-20-200. Advertising ethics.

 B. Advertising a discounted or free service, examination, or treatment and charging for any additional service, examination, or treatment that is performed as a result of and within 72 hours of the initial office visit in response to such advertisement is unprofessional conduct unless such professional services rendered are as a result of a bona fide emergency.
 This provision may not be waived by agreement of the patient and the practitioner.

-D. A licensee or holder of a compact privilege shall not use the term "board certified" or any similar words or phrase calculated to convey the same meaning in any advertising for his practice unless he holds certification in a clinical specialty issued by the American Board of Physical Therapy Specialties.
+D. No licensee or holder of a compact privilege shall use the term "board certified" or any similar word or phrase calculated to convey the same meaning in any advertising for the practitioner's practice unless the practitioner holds certification in a clinical specialty issued by the American Board of Physical Therapy Specialties.

 Statutory Authority